spinnaker-hackathon/gardening/README.md

 ## When is the event?
 This second event will take place online on July 16th - 23rd, 2020.
 [Click here](https://go.armory.io/gardening) to register.
 Tickets are available for the hackathon and dedicated training workshops.

+## Teams and First Timers
+This time, team formation is on us.
+The registration questions will help us to create balanced teams of 2-5.
+Then, we'll connect you with your teammates on Spinnaker Slack the week on the hackathon.
+There, you can share your project ideas.
+Our team of Spinnaker community experts can also help you choose the perfect project, and will be on call to advise you through the week.
+Consult and collaborate through blockers.

 ## How should I prepare to participate in Spinnaker Gardening?
 1. Register for the event [on Eventbrite](https://go.armory.io/gardening)